Taylor Hackford: Personal life

 Hackford has been married three times.
 He married his first wife, Georgie Lowres, in 1967; they have one child, Rio Hackford (1970–2022).
 The couple divorced in 1972.
 In 1977, Hackford married Lynne Littman, with whom he has one child, Alexander Hackford, born in 1979; their marriage lasted until 1987.
 Hackford has been married to Academy Award-winning actress Helen Mirren since 1997.

 Hackford met Mirren when he was directing her in White Nights, although their first meeting did not go well: he kept her waiting to audition for White Nights, and she was icy.
-"It was a strange way to meet Helen, because she is a lovely person", says Hackford, "but she didn’t hold back her fury."
+"It was a strange way to meet Helen, because she is a lovely person," says Hackford, "but she didn't hold back her fury."
 Hackford and Mirren wed in 1997, although as a young woman Mirren had vowed never to marry.
 The couple live along the Nevada side of Lake Tahoe.

-In 2009, Hackford signed a petition in support of director Roman Polanski, calling for his release after his arrest in Switzerland in relation to his 1977 charge for statutory rape.
+In 2009, Hackford signed a petition in support of director Roman Polanski, calling for his release after his arrest in Switzerland in relation to his 1977 charge for statutory rape, after Steve Cooley, the Los Angeles District Attorney, tried to prosecute Polanski.